lee-dohm/code-guidelines/README.md

 > Thou shalt make thy program's purpose and structure clear to thy fellow man by using the One True Brace Style, even if thou likest it not, for thy creativity is better used in solving problems than in creating beautiful new impediments to understanding.<br/>
 > -- [8<sup>th</sup> C Commandment](http://www.lysator.liu.se/c/ten-commandments.html)

+If there aren't clear standards for the language, pick a standard and stick with it.
+Any standard is better than no standard.

 * **DO** keep lines to 100 characters or less
 * **DO** keep functions short